tsackton/taelgar/Gazetteer/Greater Sembara/Sembara/Western Marches/Western Marches.md

 The [[Barony of Dunfry]] is also a major military district, responsible for the South Watch, which guards the southern half of the ~WallNearUrlich~ and also maintains a series of forts along the north branch of the Enst.

-The [[Marches of the Sentinels]] have much in common with Ardlas, and although most lords here are sworn to the crown, like in the Marches of Enford, a frontier spirit pervades.
+The [[Marches of  Ursbourg]] have much in common with Ardlas, and although most lords here are sworn to the crown, like in the Marches of Enford, a frontier spirit pervades.